Transfer Admission Requirements

 Required GPA and GPA Calculation

 Most of the University's undergraduate programs require at least a 2.5 cumulative grade point average (GPA) in previous college-level coursework to be considered for admission.
-Students should contact the Office of Undergraduate Admission if they wish to inquire further about the admission requirements for a particular program.
+Students should contact the Office of Admission if they wish to inquire further about the admission requirements for a particular program.

 Saint Louis University calculates a transfer applicant's cumulative, college-level GPA using the information presented on all required transcripts.
 The GPA calculated by the University (which may not correspond with the cumulative GPA that appears on an individual transcript) is used in both admission and scholarship review.